danielbodnar/awesome-stars/README.md

 ## chatbot

+- [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
+- [snexus/llm-search](https://github.com/snexus/llm-search) - Querying local documents, powered by LLM
+- [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App is a production framework for building and serving AI applications and LLM-enabled real-time data pipelines.
+- [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
 Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet